marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   title: Marcus Biermann
 papers:
   - description: >-
-      We study whether multinational corporations transmit the effects of a localized banking crisis to countries all over the world.
-We identify an exogenous shock to the credit supply of multinational parent corporations located in Germany.
-The shock to parents caused a reduction in the sales of their international affiliates for three years.
-We use unique data on linkages between parents and affiliates to study the transmission mechanism from parents’ credit supply to affiliates’ sales.
-Both financial constraints and intrafirm trade played a role: Parents withdrew equity from their affiliates, required more long-term lending from the affiliates, and traded less with their affiliates.
-The results improve our understanding of the internal operations of multinational firms and suggest that multinationals contribute to global business cycle synchronization.
+      We study how internal capital markets of multinational corporations transmit shocks

+      across countries.
+We identify an exogenous shock to the credit supply of multinational

+      parents located in Germany.
+Using detailed data on financial linkages between parents and

+      affiliates, we show that multinationals adjusted internal capital flows (internal loans and

+      equity investments) away from international affiliates and toward the parent after the shock

+      to the parent.
+Sales of affiliates fell sharply and recovered after three years.
+Affiliates

+      with larger preexisting internal capital market linkages to the parent were more strongly

+      affected.
+A back-of-the-envelope calculation based on our estimates implies that a global

+      banking crisis outside the US could reduce aggregate sales in the US by 1 percent, solely

+      because multinationals transmit the crisis to the US through their internal networks.
     headline: Working Papers
     link: 'https://drive.google.com/open?id=1PMjWCTguR3_jCHk7fG0fO6IycnLCv9fc'
     subtitle: (with Kilian Huber)